kadirermantr/news-hub/README.md

 cp .env.example .env
 ```

 This command adds autoload, a helper function, and requirements to the composer file.
+It also creates a database and imports demo records.

 - DB_PASSWORD=`root`